benmvp/slides/2022/reactmiami/enzyme-to-rtl.md

 NOTES:

+- Here's where it gets tricky
-- But about verifying after we've fetched the data?
+- What about verifying after we've fetched the data?
 - With Enzyme we have to switch to `mount()` in order for the `useEffect()` to run
   - There are workarounds with `jest-react-hooks-shallow` or manually running `useEffect()`
 - Let's assume we've mocked the `fetch()` request with `jest-fetch-mock` or all the many other ways